Looking after your eyes

 - Nuts and seeds

-- Keep an eye out for possible injury!
 Safety goggles aren’t just for the chemistry lab.
 If your work or hobbies could lead to an eye injury, make sure you wear protective eye gear.
-Doing construction work, welding, getting handy around the house and – believe it or not – even gardening all have a risk of eye injury from ricocheting particles (or protruding branches if you’re a green thumb!).
+Doing construction work, welding, getting handy around the house and – believe it or not – even gardening, all have a risk of eye injury from ricocheting particles (or protruding branches if you’re a green thumb!).
 Serious injury to your eye can cause blindness, so it’s important to play it safe.

 - Sudden loss of vision in one or both eyes (even if it’s only part of your vision)